zhihanyang2022/dior/README.md

-# dior
+# DIOR

 This is a PyTorch implementation of two ways of achieving differentiable reparameterization of orthogonal matrices.

 I developed this small side project while trying to implement Orthogonal and Householder Sylvester ﬂows.

-"dior" (cool name, right?) stands for "differentiable iterative orthogonalization".
+"DIOR" (cool name, right?) stands for "DIfferentiable ORthogonalization".

 ## Method 1: iterative